SNAP recipients to get extra benefits from DCFS in January

 BATON ROUGE, La.
-(BRPROUD) – SNAP recipients are getting some good news for Christmas.
-The federal government has given approval to send out supplemental SNAP benefits for January.
+(BRPROUD) – The federal government has given approval to send out supplemental SNAP benefits for January.

 - SNAP recipients who are not receiving the maximum benefit allotment for their household size will receive a supplement to bring them to the maximum.